servicecatalog/oscm/.github/ISSUE_TEMPLATE/bug_report.md

 name: Bug report
 about: Create a report to help us improve
 title: ''
-labels: ''
+labels: bug
 assignees: ''

 ---

 **Version Info**
 Information about the OSCM version you are you using.

 **Describe the bug**
-A clear and concise description of what the bug is.
+Clear and concise description of what the bug is.

 **How to Reproduce**
 Steps to reproduce the behavior: